 The purpose of this policy is to ensure that Drexel University Libraries' spaces are used for purposes that are consistent with the Libraries' role as a learning enterprise dedicated to providing access to authoritative information regardless of format, to building learning environments, to strengthening connections to scholarship and to modeling an entrepreneurial organization.

 The Libraries has the primary mission of meeting the essential information needs of students, faculty and staff to support the intellectual, teaching, learning, and research activities of the University.
 The use of the Libraries' facilities may be denied if the activities interfere with the philosophy, missions, or goals of Drexel University, a non-profit institution.

 The Libraries provides a variety of different services which vary based on an individual's University affiliation.
 Drexel community members and visitors may use library spaces for learning activities including: collaborative meetings/discussions, independent study, instruction, brainstorming, or interdisciplinary activities.
 These spaces are not intended to replace offices or departmental conference rooms and include group study rooms, learning labs, computer classrooms and conference rooms.
-Spaces vary in capacity and features.
+Spaces vary in capacity, features, and restrictions for use.

 General Guidelines for Use of Facilities: